 Where Does Barn Tin Come From?

-CeilingConnex is proud to offer barn tin ceiling tile, one of the most interesting and eco-friendly ceiling products you can find.
+CeilingConnex's sister company, Dakota Tin, is proud to offer barn tin ceiling tiles for sale, one of the most interesting and eco-friendly ceiling products you can find.

 The History of Barn Tin

 The manufacturing process for tin roofs does not actually involve entirely-tin material.
-In fact, these materials are manufactured using a combination of steel and tin.
+In fact, barn tin is manufactured using a combination of steel and tin.
 Tin is very corrosion resistant, but it is not strong enough to make a reliable barn wall or roof.
 Steel, on the other hand, is very strong and can hold up to a lot of pressure or weight.
 For these reasons, tin was coated over steel panels to create a strong yet corrosion-resistant material.
 This material became the basis for what we now call “barn tin,” as well as many other materials, including “tin” cans.

 The height of using tin-coated panels for barn and sheds was about 50 years ago.
 Around the middle of the century, and lasting to the end of the 20th century, tin panels were used to wrap barn frames and create long-lasting protection from the outside elements.